ramzibou0735/ROS2-SJTU-Drone-DRL/README.md

 This project is currently in its **prototype phase**.
 It is intended for use with the **SJTU Drone** package and serves as a foundation for future developments.

 ## Current Features
-- The project is only capable of performing **random actions** at this stage.
+- The project can now be trained using an SB3 PPO but at this stage the reward structure isn't good enough for it to learn anything consistently.

 ## Future Updates
 - This project will be updated **very frequently** to include new features and enhancements.